YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Note that data in YottaDB is *always* ordered. [#]_ Even if you input data out of order, YottaDB always stores them in order.
 In the discussion below, data is therefore always shown in order.
-For example, in the example below, data may well be loaded by country.
+For example, the data below may well have been loaded by country.

 .. [#] The terms "collate", "order", and "sort" are equivalent.